swiftlang/swift-evolution/vision-documents/variadic-generics.md

 * A keyword with a parenthesized operand in expression context is subtle because it looks like a function call rather than a built in expansion operation.
 * A new keyword in expression context would break existing code that uses that keyword name, e.g. as the name of a function.
+* A contextual keyword must be resolved in the parser, meaning there is no room for moving resolution of the unpack/expansion operation to later in type checking, e.g. to support member packs.
+The `unpack` keyword would need to instead be a special built-in function or method at the expression level, and a keyword at the type level.

 ### Alternative postfix operators